Breezy blog

 • Give good examples

-• Break big asks into steps
+• Break big asks into step

 • Refine and retry until you land on the right prompt

-Mastering ChatGPT isn’t about being technical.
+Mastering an LLM isn’t about being technical.
 It’s about being clear, curious, and in control.
 As a business owner, that’s already your superpower.
 If you want to see how these techniques apply directly to customer bookings, check out our blog on if is it safe to let AI manage your bookings.

 A illustrated magnifying glass icon